sparameswaran/nsx-t-gen/README.md

 The concourse pipeline uses [ansible scripts](https://github.com/yasensim/nsxt-ansible) created by Yasen Simeonov and [forked](https://github.com/sparameswaran/nsxt-ansible) by the author of this pipeline.

+There is an associated blog post detailing the features, options here: [ Introducing nsx-t-gen: Automating NSX-T Install with Concourse] (https://allthingsmdw.blogspot.com/2018/05/introducing-nsx-t-gen-automating-nsx-t.html)
+Check the [FAQs](./docs/faqs.md) for full details on handling various issues/configurations.

 Things handled by the pipeline:

 * Deploy the VMware NSX-T Manager, Controller and Edge ova images